- The Shadow Party’s grassroots get-out-the-vote network

 Launched on January 17, 2003, America Coming Together (ACT) was a member organization of the America Votes coalition.
 It was also a member of the so-called Shadow Party, a nationwide network of nonprofit activist groups pursuing leftist agendas and campaigning aggressively for Democratic political candidates.
 Moreover, ACT organized the Democratic Party’s Government Union wing, which was represented by such entities as the Service Employees International Union (SEIU) and AFSCME.

-The original idea for ACT appears to have come from union activist and Democratic strategist Gina Glantz, a New Left veteran of the Berkeley Free Speech Movement.
-Following the sweeping Republican victory in the November 2002 mid-term elections, Glantz (an official with the SEIU) convened a meeting of hard left activists at a DC restaurant to discuss strategy for the upcoming presidential race.
+The original idea for ACT appears to have come from union activist and Democratic strategist Gina Glantz, a New Left veteran of the UC Berkeley Free Speech Movement.
+Following the sweeping Republican victory in the November 2002 mid-term elections, Glantz (an official with the SEIU) convened a meeting of hard-left activists at a Washington, D.C. restaurant to discuss strategy for the upcoming presidential race.
 Present at this 2002 meeting were ex-Clinton deputy chief of staff Harold Ickes, SEIU president Andrew Stern, ex-AFL-CIO political director Steven Rosenthal, Sierra Club head Carl Pope; and EMILY’s List founder Ellen Malcolm.

 Glantz proposed creating an “umbrella group” to coordinate the efforts of leftist organizations in the 2004 presidential campaign.
 All in attendance agreed that the recently passed McCain-Feingold Act — which had taken effect on November 6, 2002 — would not prevent independent groups such as theirs from soliciting “unlimited” donations, as long as they observed two simple rules: (1) Do not explicitly advocate the “election or defeat” of federal candidates, and (2) Do not work directly with the candidates’ campaigns or their political parties.
 This interpretation of federal election law was controversial, but it formed the basis for ACT’s fundraising activities and those of all other Shadow Party groups.